United States non-interventionism

-United States non-interventionism primarily refers to the foreign policy that was eventually applied by the United States between the late 18th century and the first half of the 20th century whereby it sought to avoid alliances with other nations in order to prevent itself from being drawn into wars that were not related to the direct territorial self-defense of the United States.
-Neutrality and non-interventionism found support among elite and popular opinion in the United States, which varied depending on the international context and the country's interests.
+United States non-interventionism primarily refers to the foreign policy that was eventually applied by the United States between the late 18th century and the first half of the 20th century, whereby it sought to avoid alliances with other nations in order to prevent itself from being drawn into wars that were not related to the direct territorial self-defense of the United States.
+Neutrality and non-interventionism found support among both the elite and popular opinion in the United States, which varied depending on the international context and the country's interests.
 At times, the degree and nature of this policy was better known as isolationism, such as the interwar period, while some consider the term isolationism to be a pejorative used to discredit non-interventionist policy.

 It is key to decipher between the terms isolationism and non-interventionism as they represent two distinct types of foreign policy.
 Isolationism is the act of completely disengaging from any global affairs such as military alliances, international organisations and economic treaties.
 Whereas, non-interventionism although also opposed to military engagement, there was still room for diplomatic and economic relations with the rest of the world.
 This can be seen during the build up to World War II, where non-interventionists opposed direct military involvement in Europe whilst supporting them with economic aid such as the Lend Lease Act.

 Due to the start of the Cold War in the aftermath of World War II and the rise of the United States as a global superpower, its traditional foreign policy turned towards American imperialism with diplomatic and military interventionism, engaging or somehow intervening in virtually any overseas armed conflict ever since, and concluding multiple bilateral and regional military alliances, chiefly the North Atlantic Treaty Organization.
 Non-interventionist policies have had continued support from some Americans since World War II, mostly regarding specific armed conflicts in Korea, Vietnam, Syria, and Ukraine.